 Can I use the same application if I applied in a previous year?

 If you applied unsuccessfully for a Terry Fox Humanitarian Award in the past, you must resubmit a new application updated with what you have accomplished since your last submission.
-We do not keep material from previous years.

 Who can act as my referee?